NK Cell Therapy-NK-cells-for-Cancer

 Natural Killer Cell Cancer Immunotherapy

 The human body’s first line of defense against cancer is the natural killer Cells or “NK.”
 Recent advancements in gene therapies,mRNA technology, regenerative medicine, and non-toxic radiology have helped us get much further than ever before.
-Our current therapeutic goals have focused primarily on strengthening your body’s own natural capacity to fight diseases and cancer.[1]
+Our current therapeutic goals have focused on strengthening your body’s natural capacity to fight diseases and cancer.[1]

 Allogeneic NK cells